 Federal law imposes possession restrictions on transactions involving firearms, receivers and ammunition.
-It is your responsibility to know and follow the law in your jurisdiction.
+GunTab provides this guidance with the warning that it may be incomplete or out of date.
+It is your responsibility to know and follow laws and policies that apply in your jurisdiction.

 It is "unlawful for certain categories of persons to ship, transport, receive, or possess firearms or ammunition, to include any person:"